sisoje/viewmodelify-swift/README.md

 It starts with a value.
 An int value.\
 And a View.
-With a frame, colors and shit... well, we will see about that...
+With a frame, colors and stuff... well, we will see about that...

 # Unlearning the View
 Now put a value into the SwiftUI magic and blow the minds in two lines of code like this: